VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

   <img src="screens/second_genius.png">
 </p>

-4. Put `genius_binary` into a tmp file and execute it
+4. Puts `genius_binary` into a tmp file and executes it

 <p align="center">
   <img src="screens/execute.png">
 </p>

 Now let's talk about each statement above.
-I suppose the first statement is clear, the `genius` binary is just loaded into stack memory of `loader` executable in runtime.
+I suppose the first statement is clear -- the `genius` binary is just loaded into the stack memory of `loader` executable in runtime.
 The more interesting part here is patch applying.
 Before diving into `apply_patch` function we need to understand that `apply_patch` takes `code` we enter, `offsetX` and `byteX` as parameters.
-After calling for `apply_patch` genius binary is changed: `genius_binary[offsetX] = byteX`.
-Looks like we input some code that is converted further into offset and some byte.
+After calling for `apply_patch` `genius_binary` is changed: `genius_binary[offsetX] = byteX`.
+Looks like we input some code that is converted further into an offset and some byte.
 It means that we can change any two bytes of the `genius` binary.
 Sounds cool!

 #### apply_patch function